 - Fashion director

-Students can pursue their fashion marketing and merchandising studies further by enrolling in a master's degree program.
+Students can advance their fashion marketing and merchandising studies by enrolling in a master's degree program.
 Here, students can often specialize in a certain aspect of the field, such as quality control or product development.